The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$

-Let $\F$ denote a field, and fix a nonzero $q \in \F$ such that $q^4\not=1$.
-The universal Askey-Wilson algebra $\Delta_q$ is the associative $\F$-algebra defined by generators and relations in the following way.
-The generators are $A,B,C$.
+\Abstract{Let $\mathbb F$ denote a~f\/ield, and f\/ix a~nonzero $q\in\mathbb F$ such that $q^4\not=1$.
+The universal Askey--Wilson algebra $\Delta_q$ is the associative $\mathbb F$-algebra def\/ined by generators and relations in the following way.
+The generators are $A$, $B$, $C$.
 The relations assert that each of